-Lisa Gottfried, M.Ed., is in her fifth year of teach Digital Design, Game Design and Video Storytelling for the flagship New Technology High School in Napa.
+Lisa Gottfried, M.Ed., is in her eighth year of teach Digital Design, Game Design and Video Storytelling for the flagship New Technology High School in Napa.
 In 2017, she was recognized internationally for Innovation in Education with Blog Portfolios through HundrED.org and also won the "Innovation in the Classroom" grant from the California Educational Research Association in 2015 for her Educational Games Project.
 She is currently an adjunct professor for Touro University, California in the Innovative Education Masters program.
 She has taught other educators through the Napa Learns Digital Innovators program on how to use and teach project management by stealing from the tech start-up company playbook.
 She adores all things Adobe as well as learning alongside her students.
 Her favorite things to hear from her students are "That is SO cool!
 How do you do that?" and "This is really hard, but I've GOT to figure it out!"Why do you want to be a part of the HundrED Community?

 I believe that the role of educator and student has to change as we become a more globally connected society.
 It's critical for educators and learners to be rooted within their local communities and classrooms because this is where boots-on-the-ground education happens.
 The learning lab starts within the confines of a known, stable and smaller community that lives within the classroom.
 At the same time, we need to know what people are thinking and doing around the globe.
 We truly are interconnected and the educators and students of the future will come to fully realize that interconnectivity.
 HundrED.org is the full embodiment of that approach to education and I'm so impressed with the level of expertise and connection that the organization has shown in its first year.
 I immediately knew that I wanted to be a part of this particular conversation as we move forward with innovation in education!
 It directly aligns with my life purpose of becoming a more effective teacher in the classroom so that I can help elevate teaching and learning on the global stage.How can education support students to flourish?